 Two days before Catherine’s 14th birthday in 1415, Henry V won the Battle of Agincourt (worst birthday gift ever!) and started marching toward Paris.
-What was he going to do to her parents?
-What would become of Catherine when the English monarch stormed the city?
+It took him years, but he finally arrived outside the city in August of 1419.
+What did Catherine think of it all?
+Was she afraid of what he might do to her parents?
+What would become of her when the English monarch, famed for his lack of mercy, stormed the city?
+Did she know Henry wanted her for his bride?

-A few months later Henry brought his new wife to England and she was crowned queen in Westminster Abbey on 23 February 1421.
-Henry promptly got Catherine pregnant and made plans to return to France to wage war on her brother for their first anniversary.
+A few months later Henry brought his new wife to England, where she was crowned queen in Westminster Abbey on 23 February 1421.
+Henry got her pregnant soon after, and leaving his gravid heir-bearer in England, headed for France to wage war on her brother for their first anniversary.

 They were so romantic back then, no?

-The joke was on the English, though.
-The scruffy Welshman was a descendant of Welsh nobility equal to any.
+What the English regents didn’t seem to grasp was that Tudur was a descendant of Welsh nobility equal to any.
 The man the English referred to as Owen Tudor was the grandson of Tudur ap Goronwy and Margaret ferch Tomos, so his maternal great-grandfather was Thomas ap Llywelyn ab Owain of Cardiganshire, the last male of the princely house of Deheubarth.
-It was this linage that gave Owen’s cousin, Owain Glyndŵr, the right to be declared the Last Prince of Wales.
+Moreover, his grandmother and Owain Glyndŵr‘s mother were sisters, descendants of Llywelyn the Great, and it was that linage that helped Owain Glyndŵr to declare himself the Last Prince of Wales.

-Thus Catherine’s grandson sat on the throne of England after all, even though he wasn’t the offspring of her son by Henry V. The rise of Henry VII also fulfilled the supposed prophecy of Welsh mystic Myrddin Wyllt (turned into Merlin the Wizard in the Arthurian legends) that a Prince of Wales (which he was through the mother of Owen Tudor) would one day be crowned King of England.
+Thus Catherine’s grandson sat on the throne of England after all, even though he wasn’t the grandson of Henry V. The rise of Henry VII also fulfilled the supposed prophecy of Welsh mystic Myrddin Wyllt (turned into Merlin the Wizard in the Arthurian legends) that a Prince of Wales (which he was through the bloodline of his grandfather, Owen Tudor) would one day be crowned King of England.
+The red dragon had vanquished the white one.
 The Tudor dynasty had begun.